dilshankarunarathne/docker-notes/README.md

 can specify any version we'd like.
 For this example, we'll use **alpine**.
 It is a lightweight linux distribution.

 Then we need to specify our program files (application files).
+We can use the `COPY`